-(46) SCU must ensure that any electrical risk associated with the supply of electricity to electrical equipment through a socket outlet is minimised by the use of an appropriate safety switch/RCD.
-Safety Switches/RCDs must comply with AS/NZS 3760 and be tested to ensure they are working properly.
+(34) SCU must ensure that any electrical risk associated with the supply of electricity to electrical equipment through a socket outlet is minimised using an appropriate safety switch/RCD.
+Safety Switches/RCDs must comply with AS/NZS 3760 and be tested to ensure they work properly.

-(47) A safety switch is an electrical safety device designed to minimise the risks of electrocution caused by excessive power demands or faulty equipment/wiring.
+(35) A safety switch is an electrical safety device designed to minimise the risks of electrocution caused by excessive power demands or faulty equipment/wiring.
 Safety switches are particularly beneficial where electrical cords, items or equipment or the operator may be exposed to water, overloaded and/or there is a risk of the cord or plug being damaged.
-Safety switches are required for use for all electrical equipment with three pin plugs which are mobile, moved between jobs or used in a wet or hazardous environment.
+Safety switches are required for use for all electrical equipment with mobile three pin plugs, moved between jobs or used in a wet or hazardous environment.
 Examples include:

 - a.
 Plug in hand-held drills, saws, or other powered tools/equipment.

 - b.
-Floor polishers and vacuum cleaner.
+Floor polishers and vacuum cleaners.

 - c.
 Extension cords.

-Conduct of Electrical Work
+Conducting Electrical Work

-Licence requirements
+Licence Requirements

-(48) Authorised electrical workers, including electrical contractors, must hold valid and relevant licences and accreditation, and be trained and appropriately competent to undertake electrical work at SCU workplaces.
+(36) (Authorised electrical workers, including electrical contractors, must hold valid and relevant licences and accreditation, and be trained and appropriately competent to undertake electrical work at SCU workplaces.